If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - On A Sofa

-- Wearing a belt, dumbbell, or weighted school bag when you a do weighted dip
+- Wearing a belt, dumbbell, or weighted school bag when you do a weighted dip

 - Parallel dips on a pair of chairs